Retirement plans Get the most out of your employer-sponsored retirement plans, including a 401(k).

 Down payment

-All sorts of financial institutions, from mortgage brokers to banks and credit unions, offer mortgages.
-Button up your financing as you get closer to looking for and making an offer on a home.
+When it comes to mortgages, all sorts of financial institutions, from mortgage brokers to banks and credit unions, offer mortgages.
+Review and finalize your financing as you get closer to looking for and making an offer on a home.

 If you’re self-employed, a freelancer, or independent contractor: